 Geometric Distribution

-The geometric distribution is a special case of the negative binomial distribution.
-It models the number of failures before the first success in a series of Bernoulli trials.
+The geometric distribution, also known as the discrete waiting time distribution, models the number of failures before the first success in a series of Bernoulli trials.
 A Bernoulli trial is an experiment with two possible outcomes, labeled 'success' and 'failure,' where the probability of success has a fixed value for all trials.

 • The number of attempts made by a player to hit a target has a geometric distribution.